 The specific individual, dyadic and group activities enhance the young child’s growing sense of self, physically, socially, emotionally, expressively, and cognitively.
 Babies will explore the brain-mind-body-emotion connection as they move through each stage of motor and movement development from pre-rolling, crawling, creeping, pulling-up, walking, and running.
 The activities strengthen regulatory capacity linking body states to emotional states and include mindfulness-focused experiences adapted to be age appropriate.
 The dance and movement based parent-child activities are specifically designed to support the attachment relationship.
 A central element of the programs is to develop parents' understanding and ability to read their child’s nonverbal cues.
 These activities are suitable for wellness, prevention and intervention programs.

-The idea of the Ways of Seeing international webinar-based training program came out of Dr. Tortora's teaching engagements around the world this past decade.
+The idea of the Ways of Seeing international webinar-based training program came out of Dr. Tortora's teaching engagements around the world over the last 25 years.
 She has met many students that are deeply interested in continuing to work with her and are dedicated to supporting families and children.
-Dr. Tortora's vision is to enable students to take the Ways of Seeing advance level training while simultaneously having the opportunity to meet each other, developing an international network of Ways of Seeingprofessionals.
+Dr. Tortora's vision is to enable students to take the Ways of Seeing advance level training while simultaneously having the opportunity to meet each other, developing an international network of Ways of Seeing professionals.

-The Ways of Seeing training is structured as a discussion and process webinar that will meet for 1 1/2 hours two times a month.
-It is designed to provide ample time to discuss the concepts during the webinar and then to provide time for the student to process and review the information with supplemental readings and homework assignments between the webinar meetings.
+The Ways of Seeing training is structured as a discussion and experiential webinar that meets for 1-1/2 hours, two times a month for 4 semesters.
+The full training is 2 school calendar years.
+It is designed to provide the students to process and review the information with supplemental readings, homework assignments and meeting together in small online groups between the webinar meetings.
 The primary goals of the Ways of Seeing training are to:

 Understand the powerful expressiveness of nonverbal communication in the infant, young child and the family dynamics.